GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving

-First, the Give Way subset constitutes only 3.16\% of the training set and 4.00\% of the validation set.
+First, the Give Way subset constitutes only 3.2\% of Bench2Drive-base dataset.
 This represents an inherent data imbalance within the official Bench2Drive dataset.
 Second, GEMINUS relies on monocular visual input.
 This constrains its ability to detect rear-approaching vehicles in Give Way scenarios, thereby impeding accurate scenario prediction.

 {\textbf{Expert Utilization.} As depicted in Table \ref{tab5 Expert Utilization}, the “Overall” column reveals a Global Expert utilization rate of 6.29\%.
 This indicates that GEMINUS primarily prioritizes routing to scene-adaptive experts in most instances.
 This allows it to leverage their scenario-specific capabilities.
 The Global Expert is mainly invoked only in highly ambiguous scenarios to ensure robust and stable performance.
 Furthermore, a comparative analysis of the “Global Expert” row in Table \ref{tab5 Expert Utilization} with the router accuracy in Table \ref{tab4 Router Accuracy} shows a clear pattern.
 Global Expert utilization is minimal in scenarios with higher routing prediction accuracy, such as Overtaking (1.09\%) and Traffic Sign (6.04\%).
 Conversely, in the three scenarios characterized by lower routing prediction accuracy, the model exhibits increased Global Expert utilization.
 This helps to maintain robustness and stable performance.